 We comply with BIS by redistributing any and all restricted software as a redistributor of the Debian packages, which are as a matter of course, cleared for export with BIS by Debian.
 The Debian compliance process was negotiated with BIS by Software in the Public Interest and we heartily thank Bdale Garbee and the whole SPI team for setting this up.

 We also have to respect the limitations set by software algorithms patented in the US.
 In particular, we can’t bundle some audio and video codecs.
 This has become less of an issue with Flash becoming so widely used.
 However now we may start swinging in the other direction if Microsoft restricts the use of Silverlight or if the MP4 patent is enforced.

 OSNews: After version 8.5 hits the download mirrors, what will you be focusing on next?
 Where is MEPIS going?

 WW: Very soon we plan to start on “10.0” which will be based on Debian Squeeze.
 I’m very anxious to work with Qt 4.6 and KDE 4.4.

 We are building OEM versions of MEPIS.
 For example, a VM appliance startup will be using MEPIS as their preferred host OS.
 Also we are optimizing MEPIS to be used as the primary OS for some specific netbooks and tablets.
 Much of this work can be rolled back into the community release, SimplyMEPIS.

 OSNews: Is there anything else you’d like to share with our readers?

 WW: Thanks for asking.
-Just this: we're back.
-And we're committed to having MEPIS be the most desirable and useful OS on the planet.
-If you want to join the MEPIS community team and help us realize this vision, please contact us at email@example.com and we'll pass you on to the appropriate community project.
+Just this: we’re back.
+And we’re committed to having MEPIS be the most desirable and useful OS on the planet.
+If you want to join the MEPIS community team and help us realize this vision, please contact us at firstname.lastname@example.org and we’ll pass you on to the appropriate

 OSNews would like to thank Warren for taking the time to share his thoughts on Linux, the law and MEPIS.